Model NATO & Security in the North: Open-to-all Events (in English)

 Wednesday, September 4 — 15:00 to 16:30 (VENUE: Centre for Peace Studies, Mandela Auditorium)

-Professor Marc Lanteigne will be delivering a special lecture on the growing importance of the Arctic region.
+Professor Marc Lanteigne will be delivering a special lecture on the rapidly growing political, economic, and strategic importance of the Arctic region.
 He will highlight how the Arctic has become an important priority for NATO over the years.
-But what complicates this is China's rising clout and its profound interest in the High North coupled with Russia's straetgic ambitions in the region.
-In particular, he will focus on the Svalbard Treaty and how Moscow as well as Beijing perceive it.
-Is Svalbard relevant for the discouse on NATO's security role, and vice versa?
+But what complicates this is China's rising clout and its profound interest in the High North coupled with Russia's strategic (and perilous) ambitions in the region.
+In particular, he will focus on the Svalbard Treaty and how Moscow as well as Beijing perceive and project it.
+Is Svalbard relevant for the discourse on NATO's security role, and vice versa?
+We will try to answer this critical question.

 -----------------------------------